Edifice Core#

 Whenever a parent has children which are added and removed,

-it is recommended to Element.set_key()
+it is recommended to Element.set_key() on the children

 to tell the diffing algorithm which child Elements are identical so that it